farkoo/TSP-with-Genetic-Algorithms/README.md

 # TSP Solver

-This code provides a solver for the Traveling Salesman Problem (TSP).
+This code provides a solver for the Traveling Salesman Problem (TSP) using Genetic Algorithm.
 The TSP is a classic optimization problem where the goal is to find the shortest possible route that visits a set of cities and returns to the starting city.

 ## Dependencies